West Nipissing: History

 The development of Sturgeon Falls began in 1881 with the arrival of Canadian Pacific Railway construction crews.
 The area's first post office was opened in Sturgeon Falls in 1881.
 Lumbering and the establishment of pulp and paper industries accelerated the village's growth and attracted many French-Canadian settlers to the area.

 The addition of sawmills and the rapid growth of the lumbering and pulp and paper industries stimulated the development of the village and attracted many French-Canadian settlers to the area.
 The town of Sturgeon Falls was incorporated on April 16, 1895.
 At the time, J. A. Lévis was elected the first mayor and the population was 850.

 The Canadian Pacific Railway was joined by the Canadian Northern Railway in 1915, with its line between Capreol and North Bay.
 This line later became the Canadian National Railway Alderdale Subdivision, with station stops (from east to west) in Harfred, Crystal Falls, Ashburton, Field, Desaulniers, and River Valley, along with several industrial spurs to serve local industries.
 CN rail service declined in the mid-20th century and was eliminated altogether in 1996.

 The community of Field suffered two significant natural disasters in the 1970s.
 On August 20, 1970, it was hit by a small tornado associated with the Sudbury tornado event.
 In the spring of 1979 the Sturgeon River overflowed its banks at Field, causing massive flooding in the town's centre.
 Half the town that was located in the flood plain was relocated to higher ground two kilometres south of the original town centre on Highway 64.
 This new location is known as New Field (Val-des-Arbres).

+On January 1, 1999, the Town of Cache Bay, Town of Sturgeon Falls, Township of Caldwell, Township of Field, and the unorganized township of Springer were amalgamated to form the new Municipality of West Nipissing.